sergiozygmunt/sergio-for-city-council/demo/voter-data.md

 | Lob.com Inc   | Lob Print and Mail | Postal mailing-related records |

 ## About County Voter Data
 One of the primary places we get voter data is from the County of San Mateo.
-We are very limited in our use of the data, but we do publish [which column headers we do use](https://files.sergioforsanmateo.com/data-transparency/county-voter-data/county-voter-file-column-headers.txt).
+Our campaign is very limited in our use of the data, but we do publish [which column headers we do use](https://files.sergioforsanmateo.com/data-transparency/county-voter-data/county-voter-file-column-headers.txt). _Our campaign will never publish protected voter data, nor will we ever sell, rent, or trade voter data._